mahaloz/decomp2dbg/README.md

 pip3 install decomp2dbg && decomp2dbg --install
 ```

 This will open a prompt where you be asked to input the path to your decompiler and debugger of choice.
-For Ghidra installs,
-you must follow the extra steps to enable extensions [here](https://github.com/mahaloz/decomp2dbg/tree/main/decompilers/d2d_ghidra/README.md).
+For Ghidra, you will need to launch in PyGhidra mode, and enable the plugin (d2d_client.py), as shown [here](https://docs.binsync.net/decompilers/ghidra).
 If you installed the decompiler-side in the Binja Plugin Manager, you still need to install the debugger side with the above.
+Note: you must install `decomp2dbg` to the same Python enviornment as your decompiler and debugger.

 **Note**: You may need to allow inbound connections on port 3662, or the port you use, for decomp2dbg to connect
 to the decompiler.
 If you are installing decomp2dbg with GEF or pwndbg it's important that in your `~/.gdbinit` the